 - Make a timeline of the history of environmental science in America.
 Identify the contribution made by the Boy Scouts of America to environmental science.
 Include dates, names of people or organizations, and important events.

 - Define the following terms: population, community, ecosystem, biosphere, symbiosis, niche, habitat, conservation, threatened species, endangered species, extinction, pollution prevention, brownfield, ozone, watershed, airshed, nonpoint source, hybrid vehicle, fuel cell.

-- Do ONE activity from seven of the following categories (using the activities in the merit badge pamphlet as the basis for planning and projects):
+- Do ONE activity from SEVEN of the following EIGHT categories (using the activities in the merit badge pamphlet as the basis for planning and carrying out your projects):

 - 3a.
 Ecology

 - Option 1: Conduct an experiment to find out how living things respond to changes in their environments.
 Discuss your observations with your counselor.

 - Option 2: Conduct an experiment illustrating the greenhouse effect.
 Keep a journal of your data and observations.
 Discuss your conclusions with your counselor.